kubestellar/kubestellar/docs/poc2023q1/outline.md

 This controller monitors the EdgePlacement, Location, and SyncTarget objects and maintains the results of matching.
-For each EdgePlacement object this controller maintains an adjacent collection of SinglePlacementSlice objects holding the matches for that EdgePlacement.
+For each EdgePlacement object this controller maintains an associated collection of SinglePlacementSlice objects holding the matches for that EdgePlacement.
+These SinglePlacementSlice objects appear in the same namespace as the corresponding EdgePlacement; the remainder of how they are linked is TBD.

 ## Placement Translator